minnojs/minno-quest/src/js/quest/API.md

 ----- 	| -----------
-none 	| Do not log any messages error 	| Log messages that warn that something in the script is broken (this is the default level, and you should probably leave at least this level active). warn 	| Log warning messages that something smells fishy, these are not neccesarily errors, but you might want to check them out. info 	| Log General usefull information. debug 	| Just spill everything out.
+none 	| Do not log any messages error 	| Log messages that warn that something in the script is broken (this is the default level, and you should probably leave at least this level active). warn 	| Log warning messages that something smells fishy, these are not necessarily errors, but you might want to check them out. info 	| Log General useful information. debug 	| Just spill everything out.

 **hideConsole**: